derekwilson/PodcastUtilities/Android/Support/_PreBuiltPackages/README.md

 # PodcastUtilities Release Archive
 This is the release archive for PodcastUtilities.
 If you cannot get an APK from google you can side-load it from here

+It is also available from the [Amazon App Store](https://www.amazon.com/dp/B0BG7SZJTL/) and for [sideloading using Obtainium](https://derekwilson.net/static/obtainium.html)

 ## APKs

 | Version | Date        | MinSDK           | TargetSDK